 Refinement of the results obtained from small and medium sized systems will be forthcoming as larger samples become available for analysis and as collection becomes increasingly automated within development tools.
 It is hoped that the current approach will itself be incorporated into a CASE/project management tool.
 This will introduce two advantages over the current study: first, it will enable more objective, non-intrusive, less error-prone collection of the specification-based data to be carried out; second, it will mean that analysis and prediction may be performed and refined in the background of development as an integral and ongoing part of a project.
-Tate and Tate and Verner also suggest that on-workbench data, relating to project management data will therefore also be more precise and cost-effective.
+Tate and Tate and Verner also suggest that on-workbench data, relating to process effort, may soon be collected automatically within CASE environments.
+Collection of project management data will therefore also be more precise and cost-effective.
 All of these factors will encourage continuing refinement of estimates, providing relevant feedback to managers whenever required.